Mrs K. Pendlebury

 Google ‘Hit the button’ for free access on a laptop/ computer -also available as a cheap app for phones

-P.E lessons are every Wednesday morning with Mr Cooney.
+P.E lessons are every Thursday morning during the Autumn Term with Miss Greenhalgh and Mr Cooney.
 A P.E kit needs to be in school for all P.E sessions.
 Please see your child’s planner for a Kit list.

 Your child will continue to learn Spanish with our tutor every Friday.